dalibo/emaj/docs/en/reliability.rst

 * each application sequence or table of the group always exists,
 * each table of the group has its log table, its log function and its triggers,
 * the log tables structure always reflects the related application tables structure, and contains all required technical columns,
+* for each table, the generated columns list is unchanged,
 * for *ROLLBACKABLE* tables groups, no table has been altered as *UNLOGGED*,
 * for *ROLLBACKABLE* tables groups, application tables have their primary key and their structure has not changed.